Blerim Džemaili: Montreal Impact (loan)

-Shenzhen
+Shenzhen FC

-On 31 January 2020, he transferred to Chinese club Shenzhen.
+On 31 January 2020, he transferred to Chinese club Shenzhen FC.

 Zürich

 In December 2020 Džemaili returned after 13 years to his youth club Zürich.
 He signed a contract for one and a half seasons.

+At the conclusion of the 2022–23 season, Džemaili decided to retire from professional football.

 International career

 Džemaili made his debut for the Switzerland national team in a friendly match against Scotland on 1 March 2006.
 He was a member of the Swiss squad at the 2006 FIFA World Cup without making an appearance.
 On 6 September 2013, Džemaili scored his first international goal from a penalty kick in a 4–4 home draw in a World Cup qualifier against Iceland.
 On 2 June 2014, Džemaili was named in Switzerland's 2014 World Cup squad by national coach Ottmar Hitzfeld.
-In the team's second match, against France, Džemaili came on at half-time for Valon Behrami and on the 81st minute, Džemaili fired a long-range, low free-kick which went through the three-man wall and beat France goalkeeper Hugo Lloris.
+In the team's second match, against France, Džemaili came on at half-time for Valon Behrami.
 He scored the first direct free-kick of the tournament in a 5–2 loss to France.
 Džemaili scored his third international goal against San Marino on 10 October 2014 in UEFA Euro 2016 qualifying, heading-in Ricardo Rodríguez's corner to give the Swiss a 3–0 lead in an eventual 4–0 victory.
 Džemaili scored twice for Switzerland on 10 June 2015, the second of which came from a direct free-kick in a 3–0 friendly victory over Liechtenstein at Stockhorn Arena in Thun.
 Džemaili was part of the squad in Euro 2016 and 2018 World Cup qualification.
 He was included in the Switzerland national football team 23 man squad for the 2018 FIFA World Cup.